marcelcastrobr/AWS_solution_architect/database/DynamoDB.markdown

 - Two underlying reads and writes ( prepare/commit)
 - Operate up to 25 items or 4MBytes of data

+#### Conditional Writes

+- Supported for write operations (PutItem, UpdateItem and DeleteItem).
+- Conditional write succeeds only if the item attributes meet one or more expected conditions (e.g. not already item with the same primary key, item with attributes with a certain value).

 # On-Demand Capacity